-In particular, the increased use of platforms such as Zoom and Microsoft Teams have put a new focus on the importance of virtual meeting etiquette.
-Indeed, there are a lot more opportunities to commit faux pas that could lead colleagues, clients or the boss to question your professionalism.
+The increased use of videoconferencing in business communications has put a new focus on the importance of virtual meeting etiquette.
+Between technical gaffes, audio delays and other aspects of meeting with colleagues via platforms like Zoom and Microsoft Teams, there are a lot of opportunities to commit faux pas.
+Some may be unavoidable, but others could lead colleagues, clients or the boss to question your technical savvy or even your professionalism.

-Conduct a test of your technology – computer, applications, camera and microphone – to ensure it’s all functioning before the meeting begins.
+Dealing with technical difficulties is a common pet peeve with videoconferencing.
+To help avoid it as much as possible conduct a test of your technology — computer, applications, camera and microphone – to ensure everything’s functioning properly before the virtual meeting begins.
 You don’t want to delay the start of a gathering because no one can see or hear you.

 2. Get organized

-If you’re leading a virtual meeting, stick to the agenda.
-It’s especially easy to veer off topic in an online meeting because they can seem more informal in nature, as people are working from home in dining rooms and spare bedrooms.
+If you’re leading a videoconference meeting, stick to the agenda.
+It’s especially easy to veer off topic in an online meeting because they can seem more informal in nature, as people working remotely often call in from their dining room or living room.
 For the sake of productivity and focus, try to limit your agenda items and send them out to participants beforehand.

 3. Be screen ready

-One of the best things about working from home is being able to dress more casually.
-But video meetings put a limit on this to some degree.
-No, there’s probably not a need for a suit, but do put on professional, clean clothing and check your appearance in the mirror before your video meeting begins.
+For those who work from home, either full time or a couple days a week, one of the best things about it is being able to dress more casually.
+But video meetings shouldn’t be taken too lightly.
+There’s probably not a need for a suit (unless you’re an executive, or meeting with one), but do put on professional, clean clothing and check your appearance in the mirror before your video meeting begins.
 You don’t want anything to draw attention away from what you’re saying.
-As a bonus, getting ready for the workday can help put you in a productive mindset.
-Warning: If you’re wearing a professional shirt with sweatpants, don’t forget to fully exit the meeting before standing up.
+As a bonus, getting ready for the workday in the morning, just as you would for an in-office day, can help put you in a productive mindset.
+And videoconference etiquette calls for dressing professionally from top to bottom, but if you’re wearing a professional shirt with sweatpants, don’t forget to fully exit the meeting before standing up.

 4. Check your background

 The best background for video meetings is a relatively blank one that won’t be distracting.
 Check to make sure there isn’t a pile of dirty dishes or laundry in your background.
 Many virtual meeting platforms allow you to change or blur the background if needed.
-Also check to see that the lighting is adequate so people can actually see you.
+Also check to see that the lighting is adequate so people can see you clearly.

 5. Speak clearly